Integrated Crop-Livestock-Forestry Systems - ICLFS

-- Integrated Crop-Livestock-Forest System: a production system integrating the crop, livestock and forest components in rotation, combination or succession in the same area.
+- Integrated Crop-Livestock-Forestry System: a production system integrating the crop, livestock and forest components in rotation, combination or succession in the same area.
 The "crop" component may or may not be restricted to the initial forest introduction phase.

 The abovementioned systems include the agroforestry systems (AFS), which are classified as agroforestry, forest-pasture and agroforestry-pasture.
 ICLF is therefore the strategy with the broadest scope.

 ICLFS seek to integrate systems producing food, fiber, energy and timber and non-timber forest products in the same area, in combination, succession or rotation, to optimize the biological cycles of plants and animals, inputs and their respective residues.
 It additionally aims at maintaining and reconstituting the forest cover, recovering degraded areas, adopting sound agricultural practices and increasing machinery, equipment and work force efficiency, thus contributing to create employment and income, improve social conditions in rural communities and reduce environmental damage.

 Besides these points, other attributes resulting from its implementation relate to contributing to the environmental regularization of rural properties, maintenance and/or recovery of Permanent Preservation Areas and allocated Legal Reserve areas and introduction of technologies to reduce environmental damage.